 Combine the yogurt, orange juice, lemon juice and one-half of the orange zest and nutmeg.
 Process until smooth.

 Add the powder and liquid sweeteners.
 Process for an additional 30 seconds to combine.

-Transfer mixture to an electric ice cream maker and follow the manufacturer’s instructions to freeze.
-Alternatively, you can put the mixture in a 1-quart bowl and place in the freezer.
+Transfer the mixture to an electric ice cream maker and follow the manufacturer’s instructions to freeze.
+Alternatively, you can put the mixture in a one-quart bowl and place in the freezer.
 Stir every hour until frozen.

 Garnish with the remaining orange zest and nutmeg.